blanche2504/nexyhubServices/README.md

-# NexyHub Air — Training Project
+# NexyHub Services

-Training containers for NexyHub Air (NXP i.MX93 · OpenWRT 24.10 · Docker).
+Training containers for NexyHub Air, using python and docker.

 ## Todo